fix8mt/conjure_enum/README.md

 exception: twenty
 ```
 ## Standard bit operators
-All of the standard operators are supported:
+All of the standard operators are supported.
+Assignment operators return a `enum_bitset&`, non-assigment operators return a `enum_bitset`.

 | Operator | Description |
 | --- | --- |